greenbone/docs/src/faq.md

 Greenbone can't provide installation docs for the many available Linux distributions available.
 Setups, configurations, build systems, packaging tools, available software, best practices, ... diverge to much to offer *official* packages, scripts or anything else from Greenbone.
-We offer this Greenbone Community documentation and the [community forum] for discussing setup problems.
-Therefore Greenbone also doesn't recommend any distribution nor do we prefer one distribution over the other.
-Most of the time we are even not aware which distribution ships which version of our software.
+We offer this Greenbone Community Edition documentation and the [community forum] for discussing setup problems.
+Therefore, Greenbone also doesn't recommend any distribution nor do we prefer one distribution over the other.
+Most of the time, we are not even aware which distribution ships which version of our software.

 ## Which release contains which component?
 GOS version vs. GVM version?

 It was often confusing to find out which software component of the {term}`Greenbone Community Edition` belongs to which GVM release.
-Additionally the {term}`Greenbone OS <GOS>` used in the [Greenbone Enterprise TRIAL Virtual Machine](https://www.greenbone.net/en/testnow/) had a different versioning scheme then GVM.
-We are aware of this and therefore with the 20.08 release we changed our versioning scheme to [Calendar Versioning](https://calver.org/).
+Additionally, the {term}`Greenbone OS <GOS>` used in the [Greenbone Enterprise TRIAL Virtual Machine](https://www.greenbone.net/en/testnow/) had a different versioning scheme then GVM.
+We are aware of this and with the 20.08 release, we changed our versioning scheme to [Calendar Versioning](https://calver.org/).
 With this change all software components (besides the extra software openvas-smb, gvm-tools and python-gvm), GVM and GOS are using the same major and minor version.